jiawen3131/Fact-Checking/README.md

 - [Results](#results)

 ## Introduction
-In this project, we are looking to improve upon a BERT-LSTM model used to predict True/False claims in the Singapore context.
+In this project, I am looking to improve upon a BERT-LSTM model used to predict True/False claims in the Singapore context.
 An example is highlighted in the table below.

 Claim  | Evidence | Label
 ------------- | ------------- | ---------------